johnrwatson/si-assessment-ie3/backend/README.md

 ## Development

 To run the API for development, we recommend you run it in `dev` mode.
 This will restart the server automatically when you make changes to the source.
 (Remember that means all the data will be destroyed, so make sure you log out of the frontend after you make changes, or risk being out of sync.)

 ```
 $ npm run dev
+# By default the backend runs on port 3030
 ```

 To run the service without restarting it automatically, you can use: